kyawbathit/temp/readme.md

 Create an external main.css file and add a reference in the index.html.
 Do not add ids or classes to the tags.
 Now add the following specific styles:

-- select all tags.
+- select all elements.
 Add blue font color
-- select all li tags.
+- select all li elements.
 Add red font color
-- select the second p tag in the first div child.
+- select the second p element in the first div child.
 Add green color to the font.
 Hint: use the nth-child selector
-- select the li tag in the third div child. remove the dot
+- select the li element in the third div child. remove the dot
 - select the elements that have a class of 'cool-style'.
 Add some cool styling.